 At 4pm, I came back to check, and I’ll be darned if the thing hadn’t grown about 1cm above the mark.
 In two hours!
-I grabbed the camera, so as to show you.
+I grabbed the camera, so as to show you (left).

-Then I came back at 6pm, and took another shot – below left.
+Then I came back at 6pm, and took another shot (middle).
 Realising that you wouldn’t be able to gauge the scale, I marked cm marks on the wire (apologies for the ridiculously fat marks – the top of the mark is closest to the truth)

 It had grown 2cm in four hours.
 Clearly if it kept up that growth rate consistently, it would grow 12cm a day.
 Not only would it make it to the top of the wire this season, at this rate it should have done so by about cup-of-tea time this afternoon.

-As you might have predicted, the growth rate isn’t consistent, and by 2pm on Sunday it had travelled about 9cm (see below left – shocker of a shot, but it illustrates the point).
+As you might have predicted, the growth rate isn’t consistent, and by 2pm on Sunday it had travelled about 9cm (right – shocker of a shot, but it illustrates the point).
 By 2pm today it had travelled a total of about 15.5cm.